2019 Toyota RAV4 teased ahead of 2018 New York auto show

 The RAV4 is Toyota's best-selling nameplate right now, so the new model's reveal is a huge deal for the Japanese automaker.
 The RAV4 was the fourth best-selling vehicle in the United States in 2017, with buyers snapping up 407,594 examples.
 Ahead of it were the Ram, Silverado and F-Series pickups.

 The N.Y. auto show starts March 28.
+Subaru will use the show to unveil the fifth generation of its Forester rival.
 To learn about other vehicles debuting at the show, head to our dedicated hub.

 Email This Page